 Yes, the constellation of rights we take to be American are rooted in a Constitutional vision that was in its own way influenced by natural rights arguments.
 But just as courts should not be overly active in extending rights via emanations and penumbras so too should legislators refrain from a too-zealous assertion that some abstract non-existent right compels a given outcome.

 Perhaps you think my two paths represent a distinction without a difference.
-Granted, a right asserted to have prior existence may morph gradually into a right that we invent because we favor the outcome it may secure.
+Granted, a right asserted to have prior existence may be revealed on close examination as simply a contrivance we’ve invented because we favor the outcome it may secure.
 But there is a distinction, I believe, and a valid one, when one considers the process of government.

 We take ourselves to be a republic.
 That is a form of self-government, one that relies on subtle virtues that appear in short supply.
 My distinction turns more on those virtues than on the nature of the right itself.